Fr. 29.50

 Read more

-Informationen zum Autor Douglas C. Dildy is a retired US Air Force colonel who retired with approximately 3,200 hours of fast jet time.
-As commander of the 32d Fighter Squadron, he enforced the No-Fly-Zone over Iraq, making him an expert on F-15 employment.
-He is a USAF Academy graduate with a Masters Degree in Political Science and has authored numerous books, including To Defeat the Few for Osprey.
-He contributes regularly to the modelling magazine Small Air Forces Observer and lives in Albuquerque, New Mexico.
-Howard Gerrard studied at the Wallasey School of Art and has been a freelance designer and illustrator for over 20 years.
-He has won both the Society of British Aerospace Companies Award and the Wilkinson Sword Trophy and has illustrated a number of books for Osprey including Campaign 69: Nagashino 1575 and Campaign 72: Jutland 1916.
-Howard lives and works in Kent.
-BRIAN DELF began his career producing artwork for advertising and commercial publications.
-Since 1972, he has worked as a freelance illustrator on a variety of subjects, and books which he has illustrated have been published in more than 30 countries.
-Klappentext In May 1943 a specially established RAF squadron made its permanent imprint on military aviation history by flying a high-risk, low level, nighttime attack against German hydro-electric dams vital to the Nazi armaments industry in the Ruhr Valley.
-A comparatively tiny part of Air Chief Marshal Sir Arthur Harris' four-month-long "Battle of the Ruhr" this one raid had an impact totally out of proportion to the small number of aircraft involved.
+Informationen zum Autor Doug Dildy is a retired US Air Force (USAF) colonel who spent nine of his 26-year career in Western Europe and retired with approximately 3,200 hours of fast jet time, almost half of that as an F-15 Eagle pilot.
+As commander of the 32d Fighter Squadron, Soesterberg AB, NL, he enforced the No-Fly-Zone over Iraq acquiring over 100 hours of combat time in the F-15, making him an expert on F-15 employment, especially in operations over Iraq.
+Dildy is a USAF Academy graduate with a degree in history and attended the US Armed Forces Staff College and USAF Air War College.
+Additionally he has a Masters Degree in Political Science.
+As part of his formal military education, he authored several campaign studies.
+He has also authored several articles for notable US aviation history magazines, including pieces on the Dutch, Danish and Norwegian air arms' defense against the German invasions of 1940.
+He is a regular contributor to the amateur modeling magazine Small Air Forces Observer.
+Klappentext In May 1943, a specially established RAF squadron made its permanent imprint on military aviation history by flying a high-risk, low-level, nighttime attack against German hydro-electric dams vital to the Nazi armaments industry in the Ruhr Valley.
+A comparatively tiny part of Air Chief Marshal Sir Arthur Harris' four-month-long "Battle of the Ruhr," this one raid had an impact totally out of proportion to the small number of aircraft involved.
 It highlights the synergy of science and technology, weapons development and production, mission planning and practice, and the unflinching courage in the execution of a highly dangerous bombing raid.
 Furthermore, it established a legend that still resonates today.The legendary story of the Dambusters - how a small squadron of RAF bombers defied the odds to carry out a highly dangerous, low altitude bombing raid at night in the very heart of the Third Reich.
-Zusammenfassung In May 1943 a specially established RAF squadron made its permanent imprint on military aviation history by flying a high-risk, low level, nighttime attack against German hydro-electric dams vital to the Nazi armaments industry in the Ruhr Valley.
-A comparatively tiny part of Air Chief Marshal Sir Arthur Harris' four-month-long "Battle of the Ruhr" this one raid had an impact totally out of proportion to the small number of aircraft involved.
-It highlights the synergy of science and technology, weapons development and production, mission planning and practice, and the unflinching courage in the execution of a highly dangerous bombing raid.
-Furthermore, it established a legend that still resonates today....
+Zusammenfassung In May 1943, a specially established RAF squadron made its permanent imprint on military aviation history by flying a high-risk, low level, nighttime attack against German hydro-electric dams vital to the Nazi armaments industry in the Ruhr Valley.
+This one raid had an impact totally out of proportion to the small number of aircraft involved....

 Customer reviews